INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 It is amazing how the addition of a simple sauce can literally transform any recipe.
 This eBook gives you many options for meal-altering, taste-bud-tantalizing, and recipe game-changers!

-All proceeds from this book will be going to Underdog Warriors, a not-for-profit organization co-founded by two incredible individuals who recovered from a chronic illness using the power of Medical Medium® information and who decided they wanted to give back.
+All proceeds from this book will be going to Underdog Warriors, a not-for-profit organization co-founded by two incredible individuals who recovered from chronic illness using the power of Medical Medium® information.
+They decided they wanted to give back to the Medical Medium® Community.
 Knowing what a struggle even the most simple tasks in life can be when you are chronically ill, Underdog Warriors support those suffering who have been left without the financial means or professional support they need to heal.

 Underdog Warriors provides scholarships to help subsidize the cost of Medical Medium® recommended tools and supplements, as well as health coaching sessions for those in need.

-Follow me on Facebook and Instagram for continuous updates on programs, and posts, and tune in when I go LIVE!
+Follow me on Facebook and Instagram for continuous updates on programs, and posts, and tune in when I go LIVE on Instagram!

-Are you signed up for my weekly newsletter?
-Each one highlights recipes and blogs every week!
+Lastly, are you signed up for my weekly newsletter?
+Each one highlights recipes, blogs, events, and my Intuitive Healing Community every week!

 Muneeza